 OMD If You Leave (1986)

 Love it or loathe it, OMD’s contribution to the ‘Pretty In Pink’ soundtrack was a massive US hit and the reason why youngsters are still discovering the band.
 Produced by Tom Lord-Alge, while the Fairlight assisted sound appears at odds with Paul Humphreys and Andy McCluskey’s pioneering synthpop, the intro of ‘If You Leave’ actually follows a chord progression very similar to ‘Enola Gay’.
-Interestingly, the song flopped on its release in the UK.
+Interestingly, the song failed to enter the Top40 on its release in the UK.

 Now available on the album ‘Messages’ via Virgin Records